preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

 Form Question
 ================

-This is ongoing, preliminary documentation for functionality to come in Omnia v6.5
+This block is available in Omnia v6.5 and later.

-This block i used only when working with the graphic presentation of a form, in Omnia Admin.
+The block i used only when working with the graphic presentation of a form, in Omnia Admin.
 The block can not be used on a normal page.

 Here's an example of a Form Question block added to a Survey: